Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_Motor_Drive_Datasheet/Mechanical_and_Environmental.md

 # Mechanical and Environmental

 The WaveSculptor controller is mounted into position using tapped holes in the cooling surface on the base of the controller.
 All dimensions in this section are with the controller mounted in position on a horizontal surface.
-For full details regarding positioning and fixing of the WaveSculptor, please refer to the [User's Manual]()? document available on the Prohelion website.
+For full details regarding positioning and fixing of the WaveSculptor, please refer to the [User Manual](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Overview.html) document.

 The WaveSculptor controller is splashproof and presents no exposed HV connections able to be touched with a finger or tool.
 It is not environmentally sealed against major water and dust ingress.